ahoymarcus/nextjs-myjs-tech-blog/articles/web-servers-overview-2022-03-20.md

 ####  Apache Vs Tomcat

-The Tomcat is also a popular web server developed by the Apache Software Foundation.
+The Tomcat is also a popular web server developed by the Apache Software Foundation, while the release year of Apache was 1995, Tomcat appeared in the year 1999.
 Well, and also just like Apache, Tomcat is a HTTP web server.

 However, the core functionality of the Tomcat is to power Java applications instead of static websites.
 In this way, the Tomcat can run several different Java specifications: